-On July 3, 2017, we closed the Transactions to combine GE O&G and Baker Hughes, creating a world leading, fullstream oilfield technology provider that has a unique mix of equipment and service capabilities.
-The Transactions were executed using a partnership structure, pursuant to which GE O&G and Baker Hughes each contributed their operating assets to the Company.
-As a partnership, we will not be subject to U.S. federal income tax under current U.S. tax laws.
-Our foreign subsidiaries, however, are expected to incur current and deferred foreign income taxes.
-GE holds an approximate 62.5% controlling interest in us and former Baker Hughes shareholders hold an approximate 37.5% interest through the ownership of 100% of Class A common stock of BHGE.
-GE holds its voting interest through Class B common stock in BHGE and its economic interest through a corresponding number of common units of BHGE LLC.
-Former Baker Hughes shareholders immediately after the completion of the Transactions also received a special dividend of \$17.50 per share paid by BHGE to holders of record of the Company's Class A common stock.
-GE contributed \$7.4 billion to us to fund substantially all of the special dividend.
+On July 3, 2017, we closed the Transactions to combine GE O&G and Baker Hughes, creating a world-leading, fullstream oilfield technology provider that has a unique mix of equipment and service capabilities.
+The Transactions were executed using a partnership structure, pursuant to which GE O&G and Baker Hughes each contributed their operating assets to a newly formed partnership, BHGE LLC.
+As a partnership, BHGE LLC will not itself be subject to U.S. federal income tax under current U.S. tax laws.
+BHGE LLC's foreign subsidiaries, however, are expected to incur current and deferred foreign income taxes.
+GE holds an approximate 62.5% controlling interest in this partnership and former Baker Hughes stockholders hold an approximate 37.5% interest through the ownership of 100% of our Class A common stock.
+GE holds its voting interest through our Class B common stock and its economic interest through a corresponding number of common units of BHGE LLC.
+Former Baker Hughes stockholders immediately after the completion of the Transactions also received a special dividend of \$17.50 per share paid by the Company to holders of record of the Company's Class A common stock.
+GE contributed \$7.4 billion to BHGE LLC to fund substantially all of the special dividend.